-Our MissionImprove the quality of life for Veterans living with Post Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI), and Military Sexual Trauma (MST) and their families by providing them with uniquely trained canine partners.
+Our MissionImprove the quality of life for Veterans living with Post Traumatic Stress Disorder (PTSD), Traumatic Brain Injury (TBI), and Military Sexual Trauma (MST) by providing them with uniquely trained canine partners.

 Learn MoreAbout Our Story